catchup-forks/gamersportalstartxtra/README.md

         See URL `admintools/user-track`

-# INSTALLATION

-## Variant 1: Merging into your existing project

-Note: all files and changes made to the original Laravel 5.3 laravel app are made in a way allowing you to get rid of some or all functions.

-    - All view files are stored in `starter` folder with exception of
-    - `auth` folder which is created by the native Laravel command `php artisan make:auth`

-    - all routes for the Starter functions are placed in `routes/starter.app`.
-You can comment out the routes in bulk or undegister the route file in `app/Providers/RouteServiceProvider.php`

-    - Controllers for the Starter App are stored in subfloder `app/Http/Controllers/Starter`

-## Variant 2: Setting up a new app

-1. Pull this starter kit to your local drive

-2. run `composer install`.
-You need to install the Composer itself to do that.
-See [Composer Download Page](https://getcomposer.org/download/).

-3. Generate application key with shell command `artisan key:generate`

-4. clone the file `.env.example` and rename it to `.env`

-5. Create and populate the database.
-Make sure that
-- you would place the DB credentials to the `.env` file DB_CONNECTION=mysql // this is the default mysql database connection.
-You can define extra connections later.
-    DB_DATABASE=homestead
-    DB_USERNAME=homestead
-    DB_PASSWORD=secret

-- in your `config/database.php` you would make the `mysql` connection refer to your `.env` file.

-6. Initiate the Laravel's bundled authentication functions.
-As described here use `php artisan make:auth` commmand.

-You will also need to create tables in your database.
-Use `php artisan migrate` to do that.

-### LAST STEP
-After completing the above steps the app should work.
-Point your browser to the `localhost/APP_FOLDER/public/`..
-You should see the landing page.
-(This solution required DB connection to work properly)
-Point your browser to the `localhost/APP_FOLDER/public/welcome`..
-You should see the landing page.
-(You will see the standard welcome screen delivered by Laravel)

 ## integrating this package with bare Laravel app

 This starter is designed to work alongside the bare Laravel app with as few modifications to the "blank" app as possible.
-The reason is simple: ssometimes new versions of the Laravel come with changes to the app structure.
+The reason is simple: sometimes new versions of the Laravel come with changes to the app structure.

 The majority of the files are copied by the `unrulynatives/helpers` package: as soon as you publish the package assets, all necessary foles would appear in your app: